shanto902/weather-app/README.md

 2. Enter a location in the search bar to view current weather details.

 3. The app will display temperature, Day & night and other relevant information.
+4. Toggle features dynamically using the feature flags in `vendors.js`.

 ## Code Overview